AlManja/logs.py/README.md

 Before you use this script, you should run in terminal: journalctl > journalctl.txt to pipe binary systemd log into journalctl.txt

-Right now, this script parse these logs, with these key words:
+Right now, script parse these logs, with these key words:

     /var/log/Xorg.0.log <= failed, error, (WW)
     /var/log/Xorg.1.log <= failed, error, (WW)